 Your BAH rate won’t ever decrease if you stay in the same location.
 However, if you move to an area with lower BAH rates, your Basic Allowance will also decrease to that level.
 Fortunately, your housing will cost less so you won’t be losing out on any funds.

 Does My Spouse’s Income Change My BAH?

 No. The Regular Military Compensation (RMC) is what affects your BAH rate and does not take your spouse’s income into account.

 The Department of Defense typically releases annual BAH rates between December 15 and January 1 of the following year.

 What If I Live in a Different Zip Code Other Than Where I Am Stationed?

 BAH rates depend on where you report to duty, not the location of your residence.
 That’s because the military wanted to dissuade service members from choosing their housing based on BAH.
 Without this policy, military members might pick a place further away from base just to receive a higher BAH.
 You could also choose a lower BAH area but end up with higher commuting costs.
 You can still choose where you want to rent or buy, as long as you understand that BAH rates depend on your station location.
 Check out the BAH calculator to estimate your amount.

 What if I Am Stationed Overseas?

 If you are assigned overseas, the Overseas Housing Allowance (OHA) helps you privately lease housing if on-base or government housing is unavailable.
-The BAH calculator cannot be used to determine this amount.
+You cannot use the BAH calculator to see this amount.
 This allowance helps over 55,000 military members living overseas every year.
 The OHA rates change according to the country you live in and are routinely updated based on cost data and fluctuations in currency.

 If you’re looking to buy a house near your base, register with Homes for Heroes to start saving money.
 Use the BAH calculator to estimate your allowance.
-When you’re ready to buy a home, or sell your house because of reassignment, our specialists can save you an average of $2,400!
+When you’re ready to buy a home and/or sell your house because of reassignment, our specialists can save you an average of $2,400!